 Students from outside the United States must also submit the following:

-An official evaluation in English by a foreign credentials agency of all university transcripts (along with copies of the transcripts themselves).
+An official course-by-course evaluation in English by a foreign credentials agency of all university transcripts (along with copies of the transcripts themselves).

 Proof of English proficiency, as evidenced by a minimum score of 550 on the paper-based and a minimum score of 213 on the computer-based Test of English as a Foreign Language (TOEFL).